 The Gini impurity evaluation table for different splitting features at right splitting node

+To PD: Please convert this to image format

 We essentially only have 3 choices because the two splitting rules on the feature weight are mirrors of each other.

 Now, we have a tie.
 We can randomly select one criterion for building the trees further.
-This is one reason that decision tree doesn’t theoretically generates the best results.
+This is one reason that decision trees don’t theoretically generate the best results.

+Note

-However, an intuitive way to solve this issue is to build the both possibilities and even more possible trees which violates greedy approach and let them vote on the prediction results.
+An intuitive way to solve this issue is to build the both possibilities and even more possible trees which violates greedy approach and let them vote on the prediction results.
 This is a common method to build a more stable model, or an ensemble of models.
 We will cover related techniques in next chapter.

 Let’s say I choose high oil diet as the criteria.
 The tree now looks like the following.